mattrips/scratchPad/Protocol Conformance.md

 #### Declaration of Protocol Conformance
-To conform to a protocol, a type must be declared to conform to conform to the protocol.
+For a type `t` to conform to a protocol `p`, `t` must be declared to conform to `p`, and must have at.
+A declaration that a type conforms to a protocol `p` further constitutes, with respect to each protocol `n` from which protocol `p` directly or indirectly inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to protocol `n`.
   * In a given scope, a type may not be declared to conform to a protocol if a declaration of the conformance of the same type to the same protocol is visible in the scope.
 This rule that a type can conform to a protocol only once holds true even if two declarations of conformance are conditional with disjoint conditions.
-  * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` directly or indirectly inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to protocol `n`.
+  *

 &#9724; implementation
 : Given a protocol requirement and a type, an ***implementation*** is a member of the type that is capable of satisfying the protocol requirement.